Ensembl/plant-scripts/pangenes/README.md

 ### Dependencies and installation

-In addition to Perl, these scripts require:
+To install it via [bioconda](https://anaconda.org/bioconda/get_pangenes) try:

+    conda activate bioconda
+    conda create -n get_pangenes -c conda-forge -c bioconda get_pangenes conda activate get_pangenes

+Alternatively you can compile it from source, which in addition to Perl requires:

 * https://github.com/lh3/minimap2
 * https://github.com/gpertea/gffread
 * https://bedtools.readthedocs.io/en/latest/

-Assuming *bedtools* are installed in most settings,and that gcc & g++ compilers are available, the remaining dependencies can be installed on Ubuntu/Debian in folder bin/ with:
+Assuming *bedtools* are installed in most settings, and that gcc & g++ compilers are available, the remaining dependencies can be installed on Ubuntu/Debian in folder bin/ with:

     # does not require root privileges
     cd ../..
     make install_pangenes
+    # optionally you might also want to try
+    make install_gsalign
+    make install_pangenes_quality

 Note this will also download a test rice dataset.
 You can test everything is in place with:

     perl pangenes/get_pangenes.pl -v
+    # optionally run the rice toy examples
-    make test_pangenes
+    # make test_pangenes

 This should print something like this: